peri-source/peri/docs/walkthrough.rst

     objects = comp.ComponentCollection([particles, coverslip], category='obj')

-A group of any model components is described by a ``peri.comp.ComponentCollection``.
+A group of any model components is described by a :class:`peri.comp.ComponentCollection`.
 Since we've collected these components together, we describe them (``category='obj'``) so ``peri`` can identify to which part of the model they belong.